MAT Manual

 In particular, most operations automatically use CUDA, if available

 and initialized.
-See with-cuda*
+See with-cuda* for detail.

-18.2 Foreign arrays
+17.2 Foreign arrays

-One facet of mat
+One facet of mat objects is foreign-array which is

 backed by a memory area that can be a pinned lisp array or is

-allocated in foreign memory depending on *foreign-array-strategy*
+allocated in foreign memory depending on *foreign-array-strategy*.

 -